-Investment Pol icy
+Investment Poli icy

 Share Classes A description of the Classes being offered in the Fund is set out in the section of the Prospectus entitled "Share Classes".

 As at the date of this Supplement, the following Classes of the Fund are currently in issue and the Initial Offer Period has closed:

 Class A Accumulating Euro

 Class A Accumulating USD

 Class A Distributing USD

 Class C Accumulating USD

 Class C Distributing USD

 Class I Accumulating Euro

-Class I Accumulating Euro (H) Class I Distributing Euro
+Class I Accumulating Euro (H)

+Class I Distributing Euro

 Class I Distributing Euro (H)

-All other Classes are unlaunched Classes in respect of which the In Offer Period remains open and shall be closed by the Director accordance with the requirements of the Central Bank.
+All other Classes are unlaunched Classes in respect of which the Initia Offer Period remains open and shall be closed by the Directors ir accordance with the requirements of the Central Bank.

 Borrowing/ Financial The Fund does not intend to use borrowing.

 Derivative Instruments Investment techniques and financial derivative instruments as described in the section of the Prospectus entitled "Types and Descriptions of FDI" may be used for efficient portfolio management and/or investment purposes within the limits set forth in Schedule II of the Prospectus.

-Investment Policy Securities Financing Transactionsand Total Return Swaps For further details on the Securities Financing Transactions and total return swaps which the Fund may enter into please refer to the section of the Prospectus entitled "Securities Financing Transactions and Total Return Swaps".
-The following table sets out (i) the generally expected range and (ii) the maximum percentage of Net Asset Value that the Fund can invest in total return swaps and Securities Financing Transactions subject to the investment restrictions laid down by the □entral Bank as set out in Schedule III of the Prospectus, and also any investment restrictions as set out in the investment objective and policies section within the relevant schedule.
-Expected Range of Investment in total return swaps and Securities Financing Transactions (as a percentage of Net Asset Value) Maximum Investment in total return swaps and Securities Financing Transactions (as a percentage of Net Asset Value) 0% to 5% 5% Determination of Net Asset Value Please refer to the section of the Prospectus entitled "Determination of Net Asset Value" for information on the valuation of the Fund.
+Investment Policy Securities Financing Transactionsand Total Return Swaps Financing Transactions and total return nto please refer to the section of the encing Transactions and Total Return renerally expected range and (ii) the alue that the Fund can invest in total ng Transactions subject to the the Central Bank as set out in so any investment restrictions as set policies section within the relevant Expected Range of Investment in total return swaps and Securities Financing Transactions (as a percentage of Net Asset Value) Maximum Investment in total return swaps and Securities Financing Transactions (as a percentage of Net Asset Value 0% to 5% 5% Determination of Net Asset Value Please refer to the section of the Prospectus entitled "Determination of Net Asset Value" for information on the valuation of the Fund.
 Miscellaneous As at 30 September 2022, the Investment Manager (or its affiliates) held approximately 1,945 shares in the Fund.
-Any variation in such interest shall be disclosed in the financial statements of the □ompany on at least a six monthly basis.
+Any variation in such interest shall be disclosed in the financial statements of the Company on at least a six monthly basis.
 SFDR Designation Article 6 Fund Website www.nuveen.com/ucits